hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - Focuses on wave phenomena in various classical media:  strings, membranes, rods, plates, elastic media, incompressible fluids, sound in fluids, and applictions in acoustics and geophysics, oceanography, and meteorology.
 The final chapter delves into a range of special topics such as statistical physics, electron "hydrodynamics" in superconductivity, and liquid helium.
 Lindsay (1900-1985) was an American theorist particularly active in acoustics.

 - Hans J. Lugt, 1983:  *Vortex Flow in Nature and Technology*.
 Wiley-Interscience.
 (Original German edition, 1979.
 English edition reprinted by Krieger, 1995.) \[Out of print\]
     - A surprisingly nontechnical exposition of vortex flow, a central concept in hydrodynamics.
 Packed with illustrations, it would make an excellent introduction to hydrodynamics for a student who hasn't yet mastered vector calculus, yet the book can also grip the attention of a seasoned physicist.
 This book deserves to be better known in the fluid mechanics community.
 Lugt is a German physicist who worked at the U.S. Navy's David Taylor Model Basin.
+Unfortunately the book received a blisteringly negative review from Bruce Morton in the *Journal of Fluid Mechanics*, mainly due to the "superficial" approach.
+        - B. Morton, *JFM*, 143:  468-470.

 - Grigory Vekstein, 2013:  *Physics of Continuous Media:  Problems and Solutions in Electromagnetism, Fluid Mechanics, and MHD*, 2d edition.
 CRC Press.
     - Includes electrodynamics in addition to fluid mechanics, magnetohydrodynamics, and elasticity.
 Unfortunately the author, a solar and plasma physicist, passed away in 2021, a victim of COVID.

-Finally, having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, I can't fail to mention three other Nobel laureates in physics:
+Having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, I can't fail to mention three other Nobel laureates in physics:

 - Hannes Alfven, 1950: *Cosmical Electrodynamics*.
 International Series of Monographs on Physics.
 Oxford University Press.
     - Alfven (1908-1995) is the founder of modern magnetohydrodynamics, a topic he covers in this book.
 Alven won the 1970 Nobel Prize in Physics for his contributions to plasma physics.
 A second edition in 1963, co-authored with Carl-Gunne Falthammar, was subtitled *Fundamental Principles*.